lewiskirori/lewiskirori/README.md

 ###   Good day! 👋
 ####    <a href ="mailto:amicableycot@gmail.com"> Ask || aid about anything</a>, follow me you are not lost (~_^)
-#####     WE're doing better than yesterday, and we'll keep improving tomorrow.
+#####     We're doing better than yesterday, and we'll keep improving tomorrow.
 Our secret?
 Discipline trumps intelligence! ✨

 <!--
 - **lewiskirori/lewiskirori** is a ✨ _special_ ✨ repository!